stites/stites.io/_backlog/2015-10-16-defender-methods-and-multiple-inheritance.md

 We've started the shift to Java 8, over at Bina, and I have been spearheading the a lot of the fresh code.
-As someone who thinks and reads up on Haskell almost daily at this point, yet also as professional that has to do what's best for the job.
-I'd like to balance talking about some of these newer features java, and their implications, with a comparison to how they relate to various aspects of Haskell language features.
+As someone who thinks and reads up on Haskell almost daily at this point.
+I'd like to wrap up some of my older, backlogged blog posts regarding the jvm and start shifting focus to things I'm more interested in.

+---

 As far as I've gone with java 8, a number of features have proven invaluable in keeping our code clean and flexible include some of the new interface functionality: